Tkachenko-Serhii/wallet_project_group_1_backend/README.md

 ## Docs

-- documentation for using the backend at the [link](https://wallet-project-group-1.herokuapp.com/api-docs/)
+You can find the documentation for using the backend by following the [link](https://wallet-project-group-1.herokuapp.com/api-docs/)

 ## Tech stack